jpaquim/psycle/cpsycle/readme.txt

 A very basic port has now been done to let cpsycle run on a linux platform.
 It is very unstable and some things like double clicks aren't working correctly, images arent supported and some native components available under win32 arent yet emulated.
-If you like to compile and test it anyways, install the base compiler system and other needed dev libaries of x11, xft and asound2.
+If you like to compile and test it still, install the base compiler system and other needed dev libaries of x11, xft and asound2.
 In cpsycle/host run make.
 This will execute the makefile of the submodules In cpsycle/plugins run make to build the psycle plugins.